 Welcome to the start of our 2019 Fantasy Baseball Season!

 2018 was once again a very good projection year for us, many of our targets went on and had a better than expected season.
 This was highlighted by NL MVP Javier Baez and runner up Christian Yelich, finally becoming the hitters we knew they would become.
-As we prepare for the release of the 2019 Fantistics Fantasy Baseball Player Projections/ Draft Advisory Software we wanted to take a look back at some of the calls from our 2018 Preseason.
 Below is an image of the players we were higher than consensus on coming into the 2018 fantasy baseball draft season.
 These images come directly from the draft software, are unaltered and include both hits and misses.

 Here's some of our preseason analysis from last season:

 Continues to progress in leveling his swing out, as GB/FB rate has dropped from 4.16 in 2015 to 2.20 in 2017.
 He did however lose some power on his swing last season, seeing his HR distance drop from 407 to 399, and his BBS drop from 104.7 to 103.3.
 At only 26, this is not an age related decline, and likely something that will reverse itself in 2018.
 Look for good things from Yelich as his RBI count will explode this season....buy in at the discount.